 There are plenty of things that need to be adjusted as the seasons shift.
 Your wardrobe and skin care routine may seem obvious, but swapping your summer scent for a winter perfume may not be at the top of your list.
 It turns out, the weather plays a major factor in what fragrance you should use.
 Aside from florals and fruity scents being synonymous with warmer temperatures, chilly weather can also impact how your perfume of choice wears.
-So to help you find the right cold-weather scent, we’ve rounded up three things you should know including tips and product picks to help you choose the best winter fragrance.
+So to help you find the right cold-weather scent, we’ve rounded up five of our favorite perfumes for winter, plus tips to help you pick out your signature scent.

-One of our favorite winter fragrance categories involves embracing all things baked goods and desserts.
-If this seems up your alley, look for an option with a strong base note like vanilla.
-If you like the idea of a dessert-inspired fragrance but don’t want to go for a sweet scent, consider taking cues from the spices — think cinnamon and nutmeg.
-It’s the perfect happy medium between the other two options.
-You’ll want to go for floral, fresh, and fruity base notes in the summer and spring.
+If you like the idea of a dessert-inspired fragrance but don’t want to go for a sweet scent, consider taking cues from the spices — think cinnamon, cloves and nutmeg.
+It’s the perfect happy medium between gourmand and woody options.
+You can stick with the spices in the summer and spring too, just go for ones with floral, fresh, and fruity base notes when the weather warms up.

 Editor’s tip: If you’re having a hard time figuring out what fragrance to choose, pay close attention to how you react to different scents.
 Once you’ve found the scents that you prefer, you can start to identify the notes you gravitate towards and narrow down your fragrance list from there.